 Cultural/Identity Resources

 Adjusting to college life can be challenging, regardless of your culture or social identity.
-It is also understood that being a person of color, a member of the LGBTQ community, or someone with a disability can present unique challenges.
+It is also understood that there can be unique challenges.
 What’s important to know is that you do not have to deal with these challenges alone.
 Seeking help when you are struggling is a sign of great strength!

-The UNG community embraces diversity and recognizes that ALL students benefit from learning about and learning from people of different backgrounds.
-Here, you will find diversity resources and tools to help you explore and celebrate your unique self, connect to community support systems that are available, and develop a deeper understanding of the diversity that exists in the world around you.
+The UNG community recognizes that all students benefit from learning about and learning from people of different backgrounds.
+Here, you will find resources and tools to help you explore and celebrate your unique self, connect to community support systems that are available, and develop a deeper understanding of the unique cultures that exist in the world around you.

 If you are showing signs of severe anxiety, depression, or emotional distress, reach out to Student Counseling Services or any of the counseling resources listed here to get the support that you need.